Quick Answer

 Exact Failure Mode

-The common failure mode is relying on the foreign judgment as if it speaks for itself in Turkey.
-It may be important evidence, but the Turkish legal and administrative effect depends on how that judgment is brought into the Turkish system.
+The common failure mode is relying on the foreign judgment as if it speaks for itself.
+It may be important evidence, but the the legal and administrative effect depends on how that judgment is brought into the system.
 Delays and surprises usually come from missing formalities, incomplete documents, or assumptions that every foreign divorce result works the same way.

 Another mistake is waiting until a second problem appears, such as remarriage, inheritance, asset transfer, or a later custody-related issue.
 At that point, the family is no longer solving one recognition problem; it is solving several connected ones at once.